-Quadruplet Brothers All Get Into Harvard And Yale
+Quadruplet Brothers ALL Get into Harvard and Yale

-As most college-bound high school students know, getting into an Ivy League school is beyond competitive.
+As most college bound high school students know, getting into an Ivy League school is beyond competitive.

 Of the record number of 39,506 applicants applying to Harvard University this year, only 2,056 were accepted.
 As for Yale, they also received a record number of applications, 32,900.
 Of that number, only 2,272 were admitted to the class of 2021.